 - A three-month supply of the identical oral contraceptives I took in the United States cost $3.00.

 Yes, the decimal point is in the right place.
-Birth control pills sold to consumers in Mexico, by the same pharmaceutical manufacturers who sold them to American consumers for upwards of $30 a month, cost $1.00 a month.
+Birth control pills sold to consumers in Mexico, by the same pharmaceutical manufacturers who sold them to American consumers for upward of $30 a month, cost $1.00 a month.
 One dollar.

 In one of the most Catholic countries in existence.